ProjectZetta/RemoteFutures/doc/Outline.md

 * Why this is a better solution

-Remote.Futures have three unique advantages:
+Remote.Futures have five unique advantages:

 1) Simple yet powerful to code

 2) Straight forward debugging

 3) Extremely fast turn-around time.

+4) Local testing build-in.

+5) No-time deployment, just switch execution context and provide a list of Node IP addresses

+Apart from that, Remote Futures "just works" out of the box.